PerfectlySoft/PerfectDocs/guide/dir.md

 let thisDir = Dir("/path/to/directory/")
 ```

-### Checking if a directory exists
+### Checking If a Directory Exists

-Use the `exists` method to return a boolean value.
+Use the `exists` method to return a Boolean value.

 ``` swift
 let thisDir = Dir("/path/to/directory/")
 thisDir.exists
 ```

-### Returning the current directory object's name
+### Returning the Current Directory Object's Name

 `name` returns the name of the object's directory.
 Note that this is different from the "path".